jasonraimondi/jasonraimondi.com/content/posts/028_authenticating-nextjs-part-1.md

 ## Overview

-We will be creating/mocking a REST API with an authentication flow.
-Any unauthorized user will be able to access and view a single **unrestricted** endpoint.
-A user will be able to authenticate via a POST containing a valid _email_ and _password_ to the **login** endpoint and receiving a JWT.
-Authenticated users can then pass the JWT as an **Authorization** header to the **restricted** endpoint to view the content.
-Any requests without the **Authorization** header will be denied.

 * In [this part]({{< relref "/posts/028_authenticating-nextjs-part-1.md" >}}) we will be creating/mocking the REST API.
 * In [part 2]({{< ref "/posts/029_authenticating-nextjs-part-2.md" >}}) we will be creating the Next.js application
 * In [part 3]({{< ref "/posts/030_authenticating-nextjs-part-3.md" >}}) we will add pre-render async api calls to our Next.js application